Green Decorative Wheat

 Generally, it is best to avoid this kind of meeting.
 However, that is not always possible.
 If this is the way the class will be conducted, the easiest way to manage it is if everyone brings their own laptop and treats the meeting the same as a large virtual meeting, with the same guidelines set out above in Best Practices.

-If you are having a mixed local/remote class, please let The Department of Disability Services know and they will coordinate with you in order to make this situation easier for all involved.
+If you are having a mixed local/remote class, please let The Office of Student Accommodations and Testing know and they will coordinate with you in order to make this situation easier for all involved.

 Allow for students to enter the room before you get there, also - if you are able - arrive a few minutes before the course is supposed to begin.
 This will allow everyone, including the Deaf students and the interpreter, to be on task when the class begins instead of everyone arriving at the exact moment class begins, starting off at a frantic pace.